LEEYJ1021/structural-signal-irrelevance/README.md

 ## 7. Boundary Conditions and Generalizability

 Two questions bound how far the "structural blindness" claim should travel: (a) does it hold uniformly *within* this platform, and (b) how far does it plausibly extend *beyond* this platform.
+Full detail for both strata lives in [`supplementary_robustness/02_boundary_conditions.md`](https://github.com/LEEYJ1021/ad-coldstart-analysis/tree/main/supplementary_robustness).

 **(a) Within-platform heterogeneity.** Two strata were tested against Study 1's central result: